FujiwaraChoki/MoneyPrinter/README.md

 # MoneyPrinter 💸

-> ♥︎ If you're interested in using a hosted version, sign up for the waitlist on [shiori.ai](https://www.shiori.ai), an AI tool that combines all other AI tools into one.
+> ♥︎ If you're interested in using the newer, better version, sign up at [shiori.ai](https://www.shiori.ai), an AI tool that combines all other AI tools into one.
+Use code `MONEYPRINTER` for 20% off 🫶.

 ---